We offer a comprehensive stroke service providing both inpatient and outpatient services.

 At Wexham Park Hospital we work with Buckinghamshire Healthcare NHS Trust to provide a comprehensive 24/7 service across both catchment areas.

-The Hyper Acute Service is based at High Wycombe Hospital and provides assessment for the 'clot-busting' treatment for those who know the time of onset of their stroke and who can be treated within three hours of that time.
+The Hyper Acute Stroke Unit (HASU) is based at Wycombe Hospital and provides assessment for the 'clot-busting' treatment for those who know the time of onset of their stroke and who can be treated within four and a half hours of that time.
 It also provides a seven day high risk transient ischaemic attack (TIA) service.

-We also provide the low risk TIA service; a one-stop clinic for the assessment and diagnosis of patients at low risk of having a stroke following a suspected TIA.
-This clinic is held on Mondays, Wednesdays and Fridays at Heatherwood Hospital.
-It is an all-day clinic with patients having a range of tests in the morning before being seen by the consultant in the afternooon to be given the results and treatment plan.
+We also provide the low risk TIA service, a clinic for the assessment and diagnosis of patients at low risk of having a stroke following a suspected TIA.
+This clinic is held on Tuesdays and Fridays at Heatherwood Hospital.